koodikulma-fi/data-signals/README.md

     * The first args are extractors, the last executor: `const mySelector = createDataSelector((state1, state2) => state1.a, (state1, state2) => state2.b, (a, b) => a < b ? [a, b] : [b, a])`.
     * Used like data picker: `const myData = mySelector(state1, state2)`.

+Both the DataTrigger and DataMemo support defining the level of comparison to use.
+- For createDataMemo the depth is the 2nd argument, while for createDataTrigger it's the 3rd argument.
+- For example, `createDataMemo(producer, 2)` performs two level shallow comparison, while `(producer, -1)` would perform deep comparison.

+The extractor based (DataPicker and DataSelector) always receive `(...args)` and use shallow comparison of the array contents.

 ---

+### SignalMan

+---

+### DataMan & DataBoy

+- DataBoy simple provides data listening basis without having any data.
+(It's useful eg. for `ContextAPI`s.)
+- DataMan completes the concept by providing the `data` member and the related methods for setting and getting data.
+- The data reading supports nested data, which is represented by dotted data keys: eg. `"something.deep"` refers to nesting: `{ something: { deep } }`.

+---

 ### Contexts

+- Create a new context: `const myContext = new Context(initialData, settings)`.
+    * The settings merely contain `{ refreshTimeout: number | null; }` defaulting to `0`.
+    * Setting refreshTimeout to `null` makes the refresh cycle synchronous.
+(Not recommended in normal situations.)
+- You might want to type the context data and signals: `Context<Data, Signals>`.
+    * For example: `type Data = { something: { deep: boolean; }; simple: number; };`, then access: `myContext.getInData("something.deep")`.
+    * Likewise for signals: `type Signals = { doIt: (what: number) => void; }`, and emit: `myContext.sendSignal("doIt", 5)`.
+- Of course, you can also listen to the signals.
+    * For example: `myContext.listenTo("doIt", (what) => { })`.
+    * In normal usage, the signals are called out immediately and ignore return values.
+    * However, the signal options are customizeable using the `sendSignalAs` method in relation to syncing and fetching data from receivers.
+- Importantly, you can also listen to the data refreshes.
+    * The data listeners are triggered upon the context's refresh cycle, only if related data branches have changed.
+    * For example: `myContext.listenToData("something.deep", "simple", (deep, simple) => { });` is triggered if "something", "something.deep" or "simple" is changed.

 ---